 The agency's supervision and appraisal policies outline the timescales and processes to be followed.
 The inspector noted from documentation viewed that the agency provides staff with a supervision contract and maintains a record of individual staff supervisions and appraisals in line with their policies and procedures.
-Staff described the value of the various supervision meetings with the manager and senior staff as 'helpful for keeping up to date and discussing private matters'.
+Staff described the value of the various supervision meetings with the manager and senior staff as 'a helpful process for keeping up to date and discussing lots of different matters'.
 Staff confirmed senior staff were approachable at any time for support and guidance.

 The agency's policies and procedures in relation to safeguarding adults and whistleblowing were reviewed.
-The 'Adult Safeguarding' procedure provided clear information and guidance as required; and referenced the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) guidance of July 2015 'Adult Safeguarding Prevention and Protection in Partnership'.
+The 'Adult Safeguarding' procedure provided clear information and guidance for staff as required; and referenced the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) guidance of July 2015 'Adult Safeguarding Prevention and Protection in Partnership'.
 The details of the agency's Adult Safeguarding champion with key responsibilities are detailed in their procedure.
 The manager demonstrated a clear understanding of safeguarding issues; and could describe the procedure to be followed which is in accordance with the agency's procedure.
-The inspector noted that the safeguarding procedures are also available in an easy read version.
+The inspector noted that the safeguarding procedure is also available in an easy read version and copies had been provided to all service users.